linkedweb/django_react_deployment/README.md

 Now we will clone our project on our digitalocean server (make sure you're in your pyapps directory):

     git clone https://github.com/your-github-name/your-repository.git

+Or if you want to clone a specific branch you can do:

+    git clone --single-branch --branch [branch-name] https://github.com/your-github-name/your-repository.git

 Then you will navigate into the project folder that was just created